birukshegute/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ## The issues with this infrastructure:

-SPOF: THe primary MySQL server is a SPOF as the replica can't perform any write operation on the data.
+SPOF: The primary MySQL server is a SPOF as the replica can't perform any write operation on the data.
 Also the Load balancer server is SPOF as the system will be interrupted without the load balancer.

 ## Security issues: